Cleveland Clinic logo

 Advertisement

-For people with the most severe and rapidly worsening forms of interstitial lung disease, life expectancy is around 3-5 years after diagnosis.
+For people with the most severe and rapidly worsening forms of interstitial lung disease, life expectancy may be as low as three to five years after diagnosis.

 A note from Cleveland Clinic

-There are dozens of types of interstitial lung disease.
+There are dozens of types of interstitial lung disease (ILD).
 Some cases are mild, and some are very serious.
-You might find some scary statistics online, but only your healthcare provider can tell you what to expect in your specific case.
-Having honest conversations with your provider can help set your expectations.
+You might find scary statistics online, but only your healthcare provider can tell you what to expect in your specific case.
+Having honest conversations with your provider can help set expectations.
 Together, you can make a plan to improve your symptoms and have the best quality of life.

 Learn more about the Health Library and our editorial process.